pgxn/rfcs/text/0005-release-certification.md

     signatures, should we relax the requirement that additional keys start with `x_` or `X_`?
 In the future if we allowed, say, author signatures, then we might add the key `author` or `user` or some such.
 Would we allow any other signatures to appear in the file on PGXN?
-Perhaps allow `x_` and `X_` properties of any kind, but require any other properties to be [JWS JSON Serialization] objects?

-*   Should we eliminate the `digests` object in the `payload` and allow `SHA-512` only?
-I had made an object with `sha1` to simplify migration from the PGXN v1 spec, which includes only a `sha1` has, but maybe it'd be better to simplify the structure here and requires new SHA-512s from the migration.
+*   Should we eliminate the `digests` object in the payload and require `SHA-512` only?
+I had made an object with `sha1` to simplify migration from the PGXN v1 spec, which includes only a `sha1`, but maybe it'd be better to simplify the structure here and requires new SHA-512s from the migration.